 No, we don’t give out certificates of authenticity – and for a very understandable reason.
 What if you buy a genuine coin from us and we give you a certificate.
 Later on you sell the coin but have misplaced the certificate (no matter to us or any other dealer because the only concern is that the coin itself is genuine).
 Someone else finds the certificate, takes it along with a piece of phony gold and sells it to another person.
 Now we have a bad situation.
 Our certificate is with a counterfeit coin.
 We don’t want that to happen.

-22. Q: What do I need to test gold for .999 fineness?
+16. Q: What do I need to test gold for .999 fineness?
 A: This is not practical for anyone other than a refinery or an assayer.
-According to John Herlivec of San Diego Refining a "fire assay" can test gold to .999 fineness.
 A laboratory scientist using a spectroscope can test gold to .9999 fineness.
-If you are interested in testing "pure" gold coins to see if they are not counterfeit, the little scales mentioned above seem to be quite accurate.
+If you are interested in testing “pure” gold coins to see if they are not counterfeit, the little scales mentioned above seem to be quite accurate.

 17. Q: How many ounces of silver are in a $1000 face value bag of 90% coins?
 A: Approximately 715 oz.